 As is often the case in a small village, Solon Springs doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Solon Springs who are college-educated is close to the national average for all communities of 21.84%: 17.43% of the adults in Solon Springs have a bachelor's degree or advanced degree.
+The education level of Solon Springs citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.32% of adults 25 and older in Solon Springs have a college degree.

 The people who call Solon Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Solon Springs residents report their race to be White, followed by Native American.
-Important ancestries of people in Solon Springs include German, Norwegian, English, Irish, and Swedish.
+The greatest number of Solon Springs residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Solon Springs include German, Norwegian, English, Swedish, and Polish.

 The most common language spoken in Solon Springs is English.
 Other important languages spoken here include German/Yiddish and Native American languages.